Redefining Modern Working Hours

 So what’s the magic number of working hours then?
 Should you work more or less than 40 hours a week?

-Embrace creative destruction and do what’s best for you
+Rip up the 9-5 rulebook and do what’s best for you

-In addition to informing the public of its switch to a four-day workweek, Perpetual Guardian also partnered with Auckland University of Technology and the University of Auckland Business School to publish a white paper detailing the tangible and intangible benefits of working fewer hours every week.
+In addition to informing the public of its switch to a four-day work week, Perpetual Guardian also partnered with Auckland University of Technology and the University of Auckland Business School to publish a white paper detailing the tangible and intangible benefits of working fewer hours every week.
 Based on research conducted by these two schools, the findings presented in the white paper point clearly to a shorter workweek being better for the company overall.

 But this is only one company.
-What works well for them may not work well for others, as we’ve seen with Treehouse deciding to return to a 40-hour workweek.
+What works well for them may not work well for others, as we’ve seen with Treehouse deciding to return to a 40-hour work week.
 Instead of jumping right into changing your schedule, take time to consider what works best for you.

 Practice deep work